 So maybe it will become standard operating procedure:

 who use breast pumps and store their breast milk will note the time of

-The researchers also examined a control group of 8 formula-fed infants (Cubero et al 2005).
+mothers’ breast milk and changes in the infants’ melatonin levels.
+They also monitored a control group of 8 formula-fed babies (Cubero et al 2005).

 Did the tryptophan in breast milk cause differences in melatonin rhythms and sleep patterns?

 infant sleep patterns was due to chance.
 And even if it wasn’t, we can’t

 Maybe something other than maternal tryptophan could explain why breastfed babies were different.
 For

 which lowered their stress levels and made it easier to sleep.
 Or

 maybe the breastfeeding mothers in this study were more likely to

 So I’m interested in a study conducted by Sara Aparicio and colleagues (Aparicio et al 2007).
+These

 researchers tested the effects of dietary tryptophan by performing a

 There were three conditions: